qtc-de/remote-method-guesser/README.md

 is still quite common and *rmg* can be used to quickly verify the vulnerability.

 During the *enum* action, *rmg* already checks whether *JEP290* is installed on the targeted server.
-For testing purposes we can use the [example-server](https://github.com/qtc-de/beanshooter/packages/398561) of the [beanshooter](https://github.com/qtc-de/beanshooter) project, which is running a very old version of *Java*.
+For testing purposes we can use the [example-server](https://github.com/qtc-de/beanshooter/packages/398561) of the [beanshooter](https://github.com/qtc-de/beanshooter) project, which is running an unpatched version of *Java*.
 The following output shows that *rmg* can identify the missing *JEP 290* installation:

 ```console